 Chase customer service

 The final benefit Fohr wanted to stress was the customer service that drove her to the card in the first place.
 “I’ve always had really good experiences with Chase,” she said.

 “For example, just recently, I had problems with a couple of business apps I had signed up for but then canceled.
 For months, they were still billing me and weren’t working with me when I told them to stop.
 I contacted Chase and they canceled the charges right away.
 It wasn’t a large amount, but I pay attention to these things.
 As a small-business owner, you have to.
 I was glad the charges were on my Ink Business Unlimited card because Chase made it so easy to fix.”

 Is the Chase Ink Business Unlimited Credit Card worth it?

 With so many business credit products available, choosing can be challenging.
-Read the Chase Ink Business Unlimited review to know if it’s a match.
-It was developed for people who can meet the large minimum spend to get the high sign-up bonus.
+Read our Chase Ink Business Unlimited review to see if it’s a match for you.